amyusup/Zwallet-w4/README.md

 ZWALLET api is a restfull api that:
 - apply the mvc system
-- use enironment variables for config
+- use environment variables for config
 - etc

 ## Installation